Low testosterone and sexual health issues are just some of the side effects that men with diabetes may experience.

 Some diabetes medications can cause sexual side effects, like ED, which can be treated.
 ED should be treated as soon as the patient experiences the symptoms, in order to solve the problem.

-“Some patients with ED do not realize that their diabetes plays a role,” says Mike M. Nguyen, MD, associate professor of clinical urology at the Keck School of Medicine of USC.
+“Some patients with ED do not realize that their diabetes plays a role,” says Mike M. Nguyen, MD, a urologist at Keck Medicine of USC and associate professor of clinical urology at the Keck School of Medicine of USC.
 “These patients often also have obesity and hypertension, additional risk factors for erectile dysfunction.”

 Diabetes can harm the nerves that control the bladder.
 This may cause urological issues, such as an overactive bladder and urinary tract infections.